Non-emergency ambulance transport (what people mean vs what to book)

 - Share facility names at both ends; ask for bay or dock instructions.

-- If unsure, ask the nurse to spell out the modality they expect—not the marketing term you Googled.
+- If unsure, ask the nurse to spell out the modality they expect—not a phrase you only saw in an ad or article.

 Local guides